A Better Future

 Warrick Dunn started Homes for the Holidays in 1997 during his rookie year with the Tampa Bay Buccaneers.
 The program is a tribute to his mother, Betty Smothers, a Baton Rouge police officer, who as a single-mother of six, worked tirelessly to achieve the American dream of owning her own home.

-While working a second job as a security guard, she was killed in the line of duty and was never able to realize that dream.
+While working a second job as a security guard, she was ambushed and killed.
+Ms. Betty was never able to realize her dream.

 Since 1997, thousands of children and families have benefited from programs activated by NFL great Warrick Dunn.